Preliminary Scholastic Aptitude Test (PSAT)

 When is the PSAT administered?

-The school day PSAT for sophomores was given on October 11, 2017.
+The school day PSAT for sophomores will be given on October 10, 2018.

 There are no Saturday PSAT sites in Everett Public Schools, but you may find a location established by the College Board.